o-henry/box/README.md

 <h2>Purpose</h2>

-Components wrapped in visual-box change color when rendering occurs.
+Components wrapped in visual-box change color when rendering occurs. <br />
 When you wrap a child component, you know if the child component is rendered simultaneously when rendering occurs in the parent component.

 <h2>Installation</h2>

-Visual-Box is available as a package on NPM & YARN.
+Visual Box is available as a package on NPM & YARN.

 ```
 # NPM